learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ### Limit traversal levels

-The `--max-depth` option will help you limit the recursion depth.
+The `--max-depth` (or `-d`) option will help you limit the recursion depth.
 For example, with `1` as the value, the search won't descend into sub-directories.

 ```bash
 # exclude all sub-directories